EthicalSource/hippocratic-license-3/CONTRIBUTING.md

 ### Accessibility
 - [Accessibility is a human right](https://ethicalsource.dev/principles).
 - Test any CSS or HTML changes with the [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org)

-## We value your effort and contributions
-If your financial or other circumstances are a barrier to your participation in this project, please [contact us](https://ethicalsource.dev/contact/) to discuss potential compensation.

 ### Code Style
 - Use spaces for indentation